 Through interviews with individual immigrant families, this research presents some of the problems immigrants face.
 These personal accounts as well as supporting evidence from some scholars in the field support the argument thatUnited States' policies regarding immigration need an overhaul.
 This action would enable immigrants to transition smoothly into the American society and decrease the percentage of immigrants who enter the welfare system.

 Abubey, Faith S., "Internal Throes: Reexamining the Effect of U.S. Immigration Policy and Transitional Realities for Immigrant Families" (2008).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 546.